top of page

 אודות

-The poem has a distinct political dimension and a socialist approach—the poem’s heroes establish an internal order and remove from the land “all injustice and denial of rights”—thus realizing the ideals of liberty and equality.
-This contemporary reading led to a process in which the artists spun a fictional continuation of the story and created visual evidence for it in the form of objects and video clips functioning as archaeological findings.
+The poem has a distinct political dimension and a socialist approach.
+Its heroines establish an internal order and remove from the land all injustice and denial of rights realizing the ideals of liberty and equality.
+This contemporary reading led the artists to spin a fictional continuation of the story and create objects and video clips functioning as archaeological evidence.

-Through disassembly, reassembly, removal, and reinterpretation, they construct a shared imaginary space from which they extract aesthetic values to create a parallel universe.
-The gallery space comes to life, animated with digital tools—video projections that trace tempera paintings and transform the gallery walls into a tangible arena of action.
+Through disassembly, removal, reassembly, and new interpretation, they construct a shared imaginary space from which they extract aesthetic values to create a parallel universe.
+The gallery space comes to life, animated with digital tools—video projections that trace tempera paintings and transform the gallery walls into a tangible arena of action, addressing the violence and horrors of October 7th.

-Into this world, the violence and horror of October 7th intruded—a reality that cannot be ignored or created around without its presence penetrating even the most protected spaces.
-As the works tightened towards the exhibition, they acquired an additional layer.
-This layer seeks to touch upon the pure love that accompanies the poem—a love that transcends the material world and everyday perception.
+In this world, violence cannot be ignored, as its presence penetrates even the most protected spaces.
+Closer to the exhibition opening, as the work came together, it acquired an additional layer.
+This layer seeks to touch upon the pure love that accompanies the poem —a love that transcends the material world and everyday perception.

 bottom of page